Ramped up air strikes stall Islamic State advance on Syrian town

 The Syrian Foreign Ministry on Wednesday reiterated Damascus' opposition to "buffer zones" - the phrase used by some Turkish officials - warning they would be a gross violation of international law, the Syrian state agency Sana reported.

+"(The Syrian people) won’t allow anyone to interfere in their affairs, and are bent on defending their sovereignty,” the Foreign Ministry statement said.

-(Additional reporting Seda Sezer and Dasha Afansieva in Istanbul, Oliver Holmes and Sylvia Westall in Beirut and Lesley Wroughton and David Alexander in Washington; Writing by Jonny Hogg; Editing by Giles Elgood, Peter Cooney and Ken Wills)
+(Additional reporting Seda Sezer and Dasha Afansieva in Istanbul and Oliver Holmes and Sylvia Westall in Beirut; Writing by Jonny Hogg; Editing by Giles Elgood)